The examination season is fast approaching and, as we are now living in a digital age policing examinations is becoming increasingly difficult.

 What if I am ill?

-If you are ill before the exam, or after the exam has started, speak to Mrs Humphries or one of the invigilators.
-If you are too ill to come in for your exam, please let the exam office or attendance office know before the exam or as soon as possible afterwards – if you are absent from an exam without valid reason, your parent/guardian may be charged for the cost of the exam entry.
+If you are ill before the exam, or after the exam has started, speak to the Exams Officer or one of the invigilators.
+If you are too ill to come in for your exam, please let the exams office or attendance office know before the exam or as soon as possible afterwards – if you are absent from an exam without valid reason, your parent/guardian may be charged for the cost of the exam entry.

 Students must bring identification with them upon collection.